rblades/dhworkbook_master/docs/supporting materials/regexex.md

 `-'s/old-pattern/newpattern/g'` is how we find and switch what we're looking for. the final g means 'globally', everywhere in the file
 `texas.txt` the filename that we're looking to change.

 When you hit enter, the computer seems to pause for a moment, and then gives you the command prompt again.

+4\.
 Type `ls` and you'll see that a new file, `texas.txt.bak` has been created.

+5\.
 Type `nano texas.txt` and examine the file.
 You should now have ~ characters at the start of each entry of the index!

 > If for some reason you don't, or you've mangled your original file, you can replace texas.txt with the backup file you made like so: `$ mv old-file-name new-file-name` thus, `$ mv texas.txt.bak texas.txt`.
 Use Nano to confirm that you're back to where you needed to be, and try again.

 ### Step Two

-*Removing Lines that Aren’t Relevant*
+**Removing Lines that Aren’t Relevant**

-_Discussion_
+**Discussion**

 After running the find-and-replace, you should note your document now has most of the lines with tildes in front of it, and a few which do not.
 The next step is to remove all the lines that do not include a tilde. **If you were using a text editor on your own computer**, the search string to find all lines which don't begin with tildes is `\n[^~].+ `

-A ``` \n ``` at the beginning of a query searches for a new line, which means it's going to start searching at the first character of each new line.
+A ```\n``` at the beginning of a query searches for a new line, which means it's going to start searching at the first character of each new line.

-*However, given the evolution of computing, it may well be that this won’t quite work on your system*.
+**However, given the evolution of computing, it may well be that this won’t quite work on your system.**

-Linux based systems use ``` \n ``` for a new line, while Windows often uses ``` \r\n ```, and older Macs just use ``` \r ```.
+Linux based systems use ```\n``` for a new line, while Windows often uses ```\r\n```, and older Macs just use ```\r```.
 These are the sorts of things that can drive us crazy, and so we digital historians need to keep in mind!
 Since this will likely cause much frustration, your safest bet will be to save a copy of what you are working on, and then experiment to see what gives you the best result.
 In most cases, this will be:

 ```
 \r\n[^~].+
 ```

-Within a set of square brackets ``` [] ``` the carrot ``` ^ ``` means search for anything that isn't within these brackets; in this case, the tilde ``` ~ ```.
+Within a set of square brackets ```[]``` the carrot ```^``` means search for anything that isn't within these brackets; in this case, the tilde ```~ ```.
 The  ```.+ ``` as before means search for all the rest of the characters in the line as well.
 All together, the query returns any full line which does not begin with a tilde; that is, the lines we did not mark as looking like letters.

-By finding all ``` \r\n[^~].+ ```and replacing it with nothing, you effectively delete all the lines that don't look like the index entries.
+By finding all ```\r\n[^~].+``` and replacing it with nothing, you effectively delete all the lines that don't look like the index entries.
 What you're left with is a series of entries, and a series of blank lines.

 **But DHBox makes this so much easier**